wearpants/twiggy/doc/configuration.rst

     >>> # remove entirely
     ... del emitters['alice']

-We'll be examining the various parts in more detail.
+We'll examine the various parts in more detail.

 **************************
 Outputs
 **************************
 Outputs are the destinations to which log messages are written (files, databases, etc.). :mod:`Several implementations <outputs>` are provided.
 Once created, outputs cannot be modified.
-Each output has an associated ``format``, described below.
+Each output has an associated ``format``.

-.. _async-logging
+.. _async-logging:

 Asynchronous Logging
 ====================
 Many outputs can be configured to use a separate, dedicated process to log messages.
 This is known as :term:`asynchronous logging` and is enabled with the ``msg_buffer`` argument: